Healthy Homes Assessment Harbour View

 Home Assessments Harbour View for Rental Properties

-• Does the subfloor space well-insulated?
-Is there a ground water barrier in place?
+• Is the space under the floor protected and does it have a water barrier in place?

 • Is the heater equipped with enough capacity?

-• Is there adequate drainage and draught stopping?
+• Is there adequate drainage and draught-stopping?

-• Does the house have adequate ventilation?
+• Does the home have adequate ventilation?
 This includes extractor fans?

 home assessments for rental properties